MetOffice/simulation-systems/source/Development/TestSuites/um.rst

 Testing the UM
 ==============

-UM testing is run with the following command from a working copy:
+UM testing is run with the following command from the top directory of a local
+clone:

 .. code-block:: shell

-    rose stem --group=developer --new
+    cylc vip -z g=developer -n <name/of/suite> ./rose-stem

 -----